Rooted in Purpose

-Having interviewed more than 50 ecosystem builders for social change, I’ve a few (50+) conversations about what drives them.
+Having interviewed more than 70 ecosystem builders for social change, I’ve had a few (70+) conversations about what drives them.
 When asked about their purpose, responses range from a desire to contribute to a world worth living in to creating equal access to opportunity, building community wealth and wellbeing, unlocking human potential and bringing your own strengths and skills to bear.

 Unlocking potential by equipping with roots & wingsEvgeni Kouris